JuliaLang/www.julialang.org/contribute/index.md

 Existing instructions can be found [here](https://github.com/JuliaLang/julia/blob/master/CONTRIBUTING.md#submitting-contributions)

+## Find Julia organizations and packages to contribute to

+We have setup a curated list of Julia packages, organizations, and projects which have robust contributor guides.
+If you are interested in jumping in and contributing, check out this [opportunities page](/contribute/opportunities).

 ## Citing this guide

 If you find this guide helpful, we would be grateful for a citation!
 (DOI to come soon)